-- A. Sexual Misconduct Hearing Panel Pool: The President shall appoint up to twenty-one (21) individuals who are tenured from the faculty Employees or and staff Employees to serve as members of the AR 6:2Sexual Misconduct Hearing Panel Pool.
-Members shall receive annual training by the Title IX Coordinator on issues related to sexual assault, domestic violence, dating violence, and stalking.
+- A. AR 6:2 Hearing Panel Pool: The President shall appoint up to twenty-one individuals who are tenured faculty Employees or staff Employees to serve a one year term as members of the AR 6:2 Hearing Panel Pool.
+Reappointment to the Hearing Panel Pool is available, with no term limits imposed.
+Members shall receive annual training by the Title IX Coordinator on issues related to harassment, discrimination, sexual assault, domestic violence, dating violence, sexual exploitation, and stalking.
 Students are not permitted to serve. - B. Hearing Officer.
-The President shall appoint an individual who holdslearned in the degree of Juris Doctorlaw to serve as the facilitator of hearings involving alleged violations of AR 6:2.
-The Hearing Officer shall be trained in issues related to sexual assault, domestic violence, dating violence, and stalking.
+The President shall appoint an individual who holds the degree of Juris Doctor to serve as the facilitator of hearings involving alleged violations of AR 6:2.
+The Hearing Officer shall be trained in issues related to harassment, discrimination, sexual assault, domestic violence, dating violence, sexual exploitation, and stalking.
 The Hearing Officer convenes and presides at all meetings of the Hearing Panel but does not vote as a member of the Panel.
-The Hearing Officer rules on all questions of law, whether substantive, evidentiary, or procedural. - C. AR 6:2Sexual Misconduct Hearing Panel: Once a case is referred to the Hearing Officer for a formal hearing, the Hearing Officer selects three members from the AR 6:2 Hearing Panel Pool.
+The Hearing Officer rules on all questions of law, whether substantive, evidentiary, or procedural.
+The Hearing Officer must maintain neutrality with regard to the substance of the complaint. - C. AR 6:2 Hearing Panel: Once a case is referred to the Hearing Officer for a formal hearing, the Hearing Officer selects three members from the AR 6:2 Hearing Panel Pool.
 In all instances, at least two of the AR 6:2 Hearing Panel members must be tenured faculty Employees.
 If either the Respondent or the Complaining Witness is a staff Employee, the third member of the AR 6:2 Hearing Panel must be a staff Employee.
 In the case of a faculty Employee Respondent, the third member of the AR 6:2 Hearing Panel may be either a faculty Employee or a staff Employee.
-In the case of a Student Respondent, the third member of the AR 6:2 Hearing Panel may be either a faculty Employee or a staff Employee.
-In the case of a Student Respondent, the third member of the AR 6:2 Hearing Panel may be either a faculty Employee or a staff Employee.
-(3) members at random from the Sexual Misconduct Hearing Panel Pool. - D. Hearings: Formal hearings shall be conducted by the Hearing Panel according to the following procedures: - Given the nature of these incidents, and the impact on the overall University Community, community, a representative from the University Representative shall present the case -on behalf of the University.
-The rights of the University Representative shall presentative shall be same as those of the Complaining Witness.
-Complaining witness.
-The burden of proof shall rest withen the University Representative. - 2.
-The University Representative and the Respondentrespondent shall submit to the Hearing Officer the following any-information: any documentation they wish to present at the hearing, the name(s) of any Support Personsupport person(s) and whether any Support Person the support person is an attorney, a preliminary list of questions, and a list of possible list of witnesses six (6) business days prior to the hearing.
+In the case of a Student Respondent, the third member of the AR 6:2 Hearing Panel may be either a faculty Employee or a staff Employee. - D. Hearings: Formal hearings shall be conducted by the Hearing Panel according to the following procedures: - 1.
+Given the nature of these incidents, and the impact on the overall University Community, the University Representative shall present the case on behalf of the University.
+The rights of the University Representative shall be same as those of the Complaining Witness.
+The burden of proof shall rest with the University Representative. - 2.
+The University Representative and the Respondent shall submit to the Hearing Officer the following information: any documentation they wish to present at the hearing, the name(s) of any Support Person(s) and whether any Support Person is an attorney, a preliminary list of questions, and possible witnesses six business days prior to the hearing.
 Absent good cause, as determined by the Hearing Officer, the parties may not submit information for the hearing after this deadline.
 Upon the receipt of information from both parties, the Hearing Officer shall review the information submitted to eliminate any redundant, irrelevant, or prejudicial information. - 3.
-The RespondentA respondent or the Complaining Witnesscomplainant may request to postpone the hearing for reasonable cause.
-The Respondentrespondent or Complaining Witnesscomplainant shall submit to the Hearing Officer a written request for postponement, including the reason(s) for the request, no later than five (5) business days prior to the scheduled hearing, unless an unforeseen circumstance occurs.
-Delays of a meeting or hearing are not normally allowed because of scheduling conflicts of a support individual.
+The Respondent or the Complaining Witness may request to postpone the hearing for reasonable cause.
+The Respondent or Complaining Witness shall submit to the Hearing Officer a written request for postponement, including the reason(s) for the request, no later than five (5) business days prior to the scheduled hearing, unless an unforeseen circumstance occurs.
 The Hearing Officer may accept or deny the request, after considering the nature of the request and the incident at issue.